elementary/website/docs/human-interface-guidelines.md

 # Design Philosophy {#design-philosophy}

-The elementary HIG isn't just about a set of concrete rules; it's meant to be flexible and extensible.
+The elementary OS HIG isn't just about a set of concrete rules; it's meant to be flexible and extensible.
 As such, this very first portion of the guideline is all about the guiding philosophy we employ.
 For a quick crash course, we like "The User is Drunk":

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r2CbbBLVaPk" frameborder="0" allowfullscreen></iframe>